Restaurant in Singapore, Singapore

 Verdict: The Late-Night Zi Char Play in Singapore That Earns Its Reputation

 The common assumption is that CHIJMES is tourist territory — a pretty colonial courtyard where the food plays second fiddle to the setting.
 New Ubin Seafood corrects that quickly.
-This is a legitimately ranked zi char restaurant operating inside one of Singapore's more photographed venues, and the two facts coexist without apology.
+This is a legitimately ranked zi char restaurant operating inside one of Singapore's more photographed venues, the two facts coexist without apology.
 If you have been once and left satisfied, you should go back specifically for the late-night window.
 The kitchen runs until 1 am on most nights, which makes it one of the few OAD-ranked casual venues in Singapore where you can eat well after 11 pm.

 What to Know Before You Go Back

 If your first visit was a dinner with the full group-order chaos of pepper crab and shared plates, consider a return on a Tuesday through Friday lunch slot, when the room is calmer and the pacing is easier to control.
-The restaurant opens at 11 am Tuesday through Sunday, with Monday service beginning at 5:30 pm only , worth noting if you are planning around a Monday evening.
+The restaurant opens at 11 am Tuesday through Sunday, with Monday service beginning at 5:30 pm only, worth noting if you are planning around a Monday evening.

 The late-night angle is the stronger draw for repeat visitors.
 Post-10 pm, most of Singapore's better restaurants have called last orders.
 New Ubin runs to 1 am Sunday through Friday and until midnight on Saturdays, which gives you a genuine option after a show, a conference dinner, or a night that started somewhere else.
-The CHIJMES location , at 30 Victoria St, #02-01B C , puts you close to the Esplanade and the Civic District, so the positioning makes practical sense if you are already in that part of town.
+The CHIJMES location, at 30 Victoria St, #02-01B C, puts you close to the Esplanade and the Civic District, so the positioning makes practical sense if you are already in that part of town.

 Chef Pang Seng Meng leads the kitchen.
 The cuisine is zi char with a pepper crab focus, which means the format is sharing plates rather than individual courses.
-This is not the venue for a quiet dinner for two with wine pairings , it is the venue for four or more people who want to eat seriously and stay late.
+This is not the venue for a quiet dinner for two with wine pairings, it is the venue for four or more people who want to eat seriously and stay late.
 For that specific use case, it is one of the better answers in Singapore right now.

 Know Before You Go